-We will continue to support the work of the Journalism program’s student Equity and Inclusion Committee as well as its efforts to engage with all of you.
+We will continue to support the work of the Journalism program’s student-led Association for Equity and Inclusion in Journalism as well as its efforts to engage with all of you.

-Out of that process emerged the committee, which includes faculty members as liaisons.
-The committee gathered and presented student concerns to us, along with specific recommendations for how we could make progress.
+Out of that process emerged the student-led group, which includes faculty members as liaisons (the group adopted the name Association for Equity and Inclusion in Journalism in August 2020).
+The group gathered and presented student concerns to us, along with specific recommendations for how we could make progress.
 It began examining how students could comfortably raise their complaints and have them addressed.
 It offered to provide feedback to us as we worked to improve the scope of our teaching practices and materials.